The Big Sick Review

 The Story/The Direction:

-However Emily's sickness gives them uncomfortable position of getting to know each other.
-Through the direction by Showalter, this film no longer becomes a traditional romantic comedy.
+Under the direction of Showalter, this film no longer becomes a traditional romantic comedy.
 It has elements of both genres in there but it has so much more.
 It tackles topics such as race and religion that sets it apart from other films that are in the genre.
 But the highlight of this film is the writing.
 Nanjiani and Gordan are telling their story which brings out a lot of personal and touching things from this very realistic situation that they went through.
 You feel for all of the characters as they go through the traumatic situation.
 You see the details that they put into each scene and anyone who has waited in a waiting room at a hospital will understand exactly what they are going through.
 You would think that in a situation such as this story, it couldn't be a comedy.
-However as in life, laughter is the best medicine and can help you get through even the toughest times.
+However, as in life, laughter is the best medicine and can help you get through even the toughest times.
 This film felt like a mix of 50/50 and the Netflix show, Master of None, both of which I'd recommend you check out.

-Each character was casted perfectly.
-Nanjiani was himself.
-I mean you can't get more perfect than that.
-Due to his and his real life wife's writing, you are able to feel the real chemistry between his character and Emily.
+Each character was cast perfectly especially Nanjiani who was himself.
+Due to his and his real-life wife's writing, you are able to feel the real chemistry between his character and Emily.
 Romano and Hunter are also both fantastic here.
 Romano plays this very down to earth dad that reminded me of his time in Everybody Loves Raymond but without as much comedy.
 He is able to mix comedy and seriousness in a very effective manner.
 Hunt is great as this no-nonsense mom.
 She's angry, stressed but also funny when she needs to be and clearly loves Terry very much as does he for her.
 Kazan is good but because she's in a coma the majority of the film, she doesn't stand out from the others.
-However due to the excellent writing that developed her character prior the coma, you care for her every second.
+However, due to the excellent writing that developed her character prior the coma, you care for her every second.

-I also really enjoyed Kumail's family members.
-They don't get as much screen time as Emily's parents do because they don't even know of the situation aside from the brother who only knows of Emily in parts.
+Kumail's family members were extremely enjoyable even though they don't get as much screen time as Emily's parents.
+This is because they don't even know of the situation, aside from the brother who only knows of Emily in parts.
 However, the characters still feel very real to the story and when Kumail finally tells them the truth, you feel the real repercussions.
 This is all due to the fantastic writing.

 There aren't a lot of flaws in this film and it's hard to pick apart a film that's a true story.
-However, if I had to pick out a few, there are a few plot points that are not resolved in the most effective way, such as the Terry and Beth's fight.
+However, there are a few plot points that are not resolved in the most effective way, such as the Terry and Beth's fight.
 It is resolved in a very simple way that does what it needs to do but it felt too simple to me.
-I also think the interaction near the end between Emily and Kumail at the theater after his one-man show was a quick plot point to push the romance quickly for the final scene.
+Also, interaction near the end between Emily and Kumail at the theater after his one-man show was a quick plot point to push the romance quickly for the final scene.

-This film feels natural in the dialogue and it's overall story.
+This film feels natural in the dialogue and its overall story.
 You can feel the realism in the writing and even if all of it was fiction, it is still a very touching story.
-Apatow has found another fantastic comedian in Nanjiani who I hope will continue to be in roles.
+Apatow has found another fantastic comedian in Nanjiani who hopefully will continue to be in roles.
 The cast is great and it changes the idea of what a romantic comedy is.
 If you aren't into romantic comedies normally but your significant other is, definitely watch this with them.
 You'll get an enjoyable film while they'll get the romantic comedy that they love.
 If you want a break from the typical blockbusters but want quality, this is the film for you.
-You don't have to see it in theatres but I'd definitely watch it when it comes out on Blu-ray/On-Demand.
-I know I'll be buying it.
+You don't have to see it in theatres but definitely, watch it when it comes out on Blu-ray/On-Demand.

 Rating: 4.5/5.0 bowties